Senshi111/fedora-hyprland-hyprdots/README.md

-After minimal (or any other) Debian install (with grub), clone and execute -
+After minimal (or any other) Fedora install (with grub), clone and execute -
 ```shell
 sudo dnf install git
 git clone https://github.com/Senshi111/fedora-hyprland-hyprdots.git